-We were the largest group this far for community education.
+We had the largest group thus far for community education.
 We are concerned for the fish hatchery at Cedarville State Forest which is also a park where people camp, hike, and more.
 We hiked to the power lines where the pipeline will run underneath.
 We were right on the border of Prince George’s County and Charles County.
 The pipeline runs through both counties.

 We wanted to go to the Cedarville trailer park because the pipeline dewatering could affect their artesian wells and because we know they have not been notified about this plan for the pipeline to the Mattawoman Energy plant that has not yet been built.